Central Online CPD 2024-2025

 Course title and outline Audience Date

-Accelerating Progress for Multilingual Learners Beyond New Arrivals
+Accelerating Progress for Multilingual Learners Beyond New Arrivals for primary

 This session will enable school staff to identify and meet the needs of more advanced multilingual learners.
 Pupils who have had all or most of their education in the UK and whose oral proficiency in English is usually indistinguishable from that of English monolingual learners may still require guidance in accessing and producing high quality academic writing.
 We will demonstrate how to support EAL learners to work with challenging texts and improve writing, exam techniques and outcomes.